Our people

 Ms Dargan holds a Bachelor of Arts degree, majoring in Politics and History, from the University of Sydney.

-Thuy is the APF’s Development Manager, with responsibility for donor development, fundraising and strategic partnerships.
+Thuy is the APF’s Chief Operating Officer.
 With over 19 years-experience working with NHRIs, with a focus in the Asia-Pacific region, Thuy is committed to seeking and enabling collaboration, and fostering partnerships to enhance the role and impact of the APF.

 Thuy holds bachelor’s degrees in social sciences and international relations, both from the University of Technology, Sydney.
 Having endured five years of her young life as a refugee, Thuy values the inherent diversity of all human beings and is ardently dedicated to seeking equality and fairness.